Cameron Mitchell, Founder & CEO, Cameron Mitchell Restaurants

 Mitchell is committed both to his profession and to the community he calls home.
 He completed a two-year term as Chairman of the Board of Trustees of the CIA, the first alumnus to do so, and actively recruits and mentors current and prospective students.
 Today, he is the school’s largest alumni donor, having established a $500,000 scholarship fund.

-Among his service to numerous local charities and committees in Columbus, Ohio, is his dedication to The United Way and the Nationwide Children’s Hospital Foundation.
-Mitchell is also a board member of the Columbus State Community College Foundation.
-The Foundation is currently working to expand the schools’ hospitality program, which is ranked as one of the top 20 culinary schools in the country.
+Among his service to numerous local charities and committees in Columbus, Ohio, is his dedication to The United Way, Nationwide Children’s Hospital Foundation, and The Ohio State University.
+Mitchell is also deeply committed to the Columbus State Community College Foundation with the lead gift of $2.5 million to the towards the construction of Mitchell Hall, a brand new; 80,000 sq. ft.; state-of-the-art hospitality management and culinary arts school, slated to open in 2019.
 Mitchell is also an active member of the Young President’s Gold Organization, the Columbus Partnership, and he serves on the board of directors of the charter school, KIPP Columbus.

-Mitchell is a native of Upper Arlington, Ohio.
-When he’s not working, Mitchell enjoys spending time with his wife and three children, golfing and traveling around the world.
+Mitchell is a native and current resident of Upper Arlington, Ohio.
+When he’s not working, Mitchell enjoys spending time with his wife and three children, golfing, and traveling around the world.